rohan-deshpande/trux/README.md

 Checkout the short guide below, the examples and the [docs](http://rohandeshpande.com/trux) to get an idea of how to use Trux.

 > Trux was developed for my project management & analytics application, **Trakktion** and was inspired by [Flux](https://facebook.github.io/flux/) concepts.
 After hashing out the main concepts and developing a working prototype, I felt it was working quite nicely for me and thought others might find it useful, so I decided to turn it into its own thing.

+## Why Trux?

+Trux is super easy to drop into your React app and get your back and front talking to one another in a Flux-like fashion, especially if you have an existing API.

+Your app doesn't need to be structured in a specific way, all you need to do is install Trux and then define some models/collections to pass to your components.
+When you set your RESTful routes up for your data stores, Trux will handle the requesting/broadcasting for you.

+If you've already got an app going using Flux or Redux and you're happy with how it works, Trux may not be for you, but if you're looking for a simple way to get unidirectional data flows persisting throughout your app, Trux might be just what you need.

 ## Installation